 BBQ, Beef & Beyond.
 The Smoking Ho is a food blog focused around all things meaty.
 The posts are BBQ restaurant write-ups from all of the world, recaps from BBQ festivals, and smoked meats recipes.
 It’s all about having a good time and enjoying the meatier things in life.

 Jimmy lives in the Austin, Texas area and is passionate about BBQ.
 He and his wife love to travel and will find BBQ anywhere they go (stateside and international).
 You can follow his adventures in BBQ, meaty dishes, and food in general on social media and his blog.

-1 TSP of Head Country Championship Seasoning, The Original
+1 tsp. of Head Country Championship Seasoning, The Original

 2 pounds of 90/10 ground beef

-1/4 cup of ketchup
+1/4 C. of ketchup

-1 TSP of black pepper
+1 tsp. of black pepper

-3/4 of a cup of bread crumbs
+3/4 C. bread crumbs

-1/2 of a diced medium yellow onion
+1/2 medium yellow onion, diced

 Preheat your grill or smoker to 225 degrees F-275 degrees F.